-Percentage ownership is based on 37,963,501 shares of common stock outstanding at June 30, 2016.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, except as indicated by the footnotes below, we deemed outstanding shares of common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of June 30, 2016, to be outstanding ignoring the withholding of shares of common stock to cover applicable taxes.
+Percentage ownership is based on 38,204,594 shares of common stock outstanding at March 5, 2019.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, except as indicated by the footnotes below, we deemed outstanding shares of common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of March 5, 2019, to be outstanding ignoring the withholding of shares of common stock to cover applicable taxes.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
-Beneficial ownership representing less than 1% is denoted with an asterisk ().
+WE did not deem outstanding shares of common stock issuable as directors' fees or pursuant to employment contracts within 60 days after March 5, 2019, as the number of shares is not able to be calculated at this time.
+Beneficial ownership representing less than 1% is denoted with an asterisk (\).